emberjs/rfcs/text/1000-make-array-built-in.md

 The behavior of `array` would be the same as it is today, but defined by default in the `glimmer-vm`.

+Being built in can give folks confidence that each element in the array is individually reactive.

 ## How we teach this

 Once implemented, the guides, if they say anything about gjs/gts/`<template>` and `array` by the time this would be implemented, would only remove the import.